AyubBen/Portfolio/R/Life Expectansy & GDP.md

 ## Time Series Decomposition

-In this study, seasonality will not be captured as the data is on a yearly basis and only the trend will be investigated.
+In this project, seasonality will not be captured as the data is on a yearly basis and only the trend will be investigated.
 The objective of using this method is to capture how trend is changing in the two countries, and the attributes GDP, Life Expectancy, Alcohol, Polio, Diphtheria.